Pottery of ancient Greece: Vase painting

 (1) Black-figure amphora by Exekias, Achilles and Ajax engaged in a game, c.
 540–530 BC;

 (2) Red-figure scene of women playing music by the Niobid Painter;

 (3) Bilingual amphora by the Andokides Painter, c.
 520 BC (Munich);

 (4) Cylix of Apollo and his raven on a white-ground bowl by the Pistoxenos Painter.

 The most familiar aspect of ancient Greek pottery is painted vessels of fine quality.
 These were not the everyday pottery used by most people but were sufficiently cheap to be accessible to a wide range of the population.

-Few examples of ancient Greek painting have survived so modern scholars have to trace the development of ancient Greek art partly through ancient Greek vase-painting, which survives in large quantities and is also, with Ancient Greek literature, the best guide we have to the customary life and mind of the ancient Greeks.
+Due to the rarity of other forms of ancient Greek paintings, vase paintings stands as, alongside literature, some of the few glimpses of ancient Greek life available today.